cs50nestm/cs50labs/hexadecimal/README.md

 {% spoiler "Hint" %}

-1. Remember that the hexadecimal value is stored in a `string`, so that characters that appear as numbers, 0-9, are ASCII `char`s.
-So `'0'` has an ASCII code of 48, though we can add or subtract `char`s and they will behave as it's equivalent ASCII value.
+1. Remember that the hexadecimal value is stored in a `string`, so that characters that appear as numbers, 0-9, are ASCII `char`'s.
+So `'0'` has an ASCII code of 48, though we can add or subtract `char`'s and they will behave as it's equivalent ASCII value.
 Can you come up with an algorithm to convert the `char` `'0'` to the `int` `0`?
-2. How can you convert the A-F `char`s in the hexadecimal number to `int`s?
+2. How can you convert the A-F `char`s in the hexadecimal number to `int`'s?
 Since the ASCII value of `'A'` has numberic value (65), and a hexadecimal `'A'` is the equivalent of `10` in decimal, can you add or subtract something from `'A'` to get an output of `10`?

 {% endspoiler %}